edgibbs/edgibbs.github.io/bio.md

   * Nevada High School Chess Champion in 1987.
   * Played paintball on the national circuit for several years.

-Contact: edward_gibbs at yahoo dot com
+Contact: ed at edgibbs dot com